-Take your sandwich or fries to the next level with this easy garlic aioli, made with fresh garlic, mayo, and a splash of fresh lemon juice!
+Take your sandwich or fries to the next level with this easy lemon garlic aioli, made with fresh garlic, mayo, and a splash of fresh lemon juice!

 Imagine, if you will, one of those cheesy infomercials that starts with black-and-white footage of people failing miserably at simple tasks.
 Tired of dipping your fries in ketchup?
 Boring sandwiches got you down?
 Crab cakes dry and lackluster?